ra3xdh/qucs_s-help/source/getting-started/interface-overview.md

 * To activate a project, either double-click it, or single-click it and choose "Open".
 Upon activating the project, you'll be taken to the Contents tab, summarizing that project.
 * To create a new project, click the "New" button.
 * To delete a project, click the "Delete" button.
-* If your ``.qucs`` folder contains subfolders to organize your projects, you can navigate the subfolders within the Projects tab by double-clicking (much like a typical file explorer view).
+* If your Qucs-S Home Directory contains subfolders to organize your projects, you can navigate the subfolders within the Projects tab by double-clicking (much like a typical file explorer view).

 ```{figure} /getting-started/images/projects-tab.png
 ---